aayushmodi-vlsi7/WEEK-2_Aayush_VSD_RISC-V_Tapeout/Part-1/README.md

 </div>

 ## What is a System-on-Chip (SoC)?
-A System-on-Chip (SoC) is an integrated circuit that brings together all the essential parts of a computer system onto a single chip.
+A **System-on-Chip (SoC)** is an integrated circuit that brings together all the essential parts of a computer system onto a single chip.
 Instead of having separate components like CPU, memory, and peripherals placed on different boards, SoCs combine them into one compact design.
 This makes SoCs faster, more power-efficient, and cost-effective — which is why they are widely used in smartphones, IoT devices, and modern embedded systems.

+To make the process of learning SoC design simpler, we use a model called **BabySoC**.
+BabySoC is a small-scale version of a real SoC.
+It contains only the most essential parts such as a processor, memory, a few basic peripherals, and a simple interconnect.
+Unlike commercial SoCs, it does not include advanced features like multiple cores or complex bus structures.
+This reduced complexity makes BabySoC easy to study and simulate using tools like Icarus Verilog and GTKWave.
+It gives students a clear way to understand how the main building blocks of an SoC work together while avoiding the overwhelming complexity of industry-grade designs.
+BabySoC can be seen as a teaching model: simple enough to be manageable, yet realistic enough to prepare learners for understanding real-world chip architectures.

 ## Main Components of an SoC
 A typical SoC consists of: